Buying and Selling Pre-Owned Alternative Fuel and Advanced Vehicles

 Clean Cities coordinators are often familiar with auctions and other resources in their area and can help fleets find vehicles to meet their needs.

-Compared to conventional pre-owned vehicles, used AFVs in general can be obtained at a good value.
+Compared to conventional pre-owned vehicles, used AFVs generally can be obtained at a good value.
 The cost of pre-owned AFVs, however, can vary greatly depending on the local market, infrastructure, and incentives.
 In areas with alternative fueling stations readily available, AFVs sell at higher prices.
 Local and state incentives also can affect prices.
 For example, demand for AFVs typically increases in areas with ownership incentives, such as high occupancy vehicle (HOV) lane or parking fee exemptions.
 Bi-fuel vehicles, which can operate on an alternative fuel or a conventional fuel, typically sell at higher prices than dedicated AFVs.
-Flexible fuel vehicles usually sell at prices similar to conventional pre-owned vehicles because they operate on E85 or gasoline.
+Flexible fuel vehicles usually sell at prices similar to conventional pre-owned vehicles because they can operate on E85 or gasoline.

 The lower cost associated with pre-owned AFVs can make it more feasible to own and operate these types of vehicles.
 The Vehicle Cost Calculator uses basic driver behavior and vehicle information to calculate total cost of ownership for most light-duty vehicle models.